aelfric/ncfl-livedocs/events/cx.md

 - If you did NOT receive a blast message for your round assignment:
     - Double-check the pairings to be sure you are unassigned!
-    - Judges who are not assigned a round are on standby and must be in the judges’ lounge at In Room Time for possible substitutions.
+    - Judges who are not assigned a round are on standby and must be in the judges’ standby room at In Room Time for possible substitutions.
     - You can be fined if we need you and cannot find you.

 ### During Rounds